isc-projects/froot-src/README.md

       queries per second.
 A single RPi should be able to service dozens of recursive servers.

-- achieves high using Linux raw sockets in `AF_PACKET` mode to reduce the number of context switches and data copying operations.
+- achieves high performance by using Linux raw sockets in `AF_PACKET` mode to reduce the number of context switches and data copying operations.

 - supports IPv4, IPv6 link local, UDP and "Stateless TCP"